MischaU8/yumyum/curves/project-curve-onto-surface_sJH4o6ZnMTw.md

-yum yum Floyd here with a quick look at the project curve onto surface feature and plasticity to project a curve onto a surface start by selecting a curve and clicking on the project curve onto surface icon in the lower right corner
+yum yum Floyd here with a quick look at the project curve onto surface feature in Plasticity to project a curve onto a surface start by selecting a curve and clicking on the project curve onto surface icon in the lower right corner